DataSQRL/sqrl-k8s/README.md

 ## Setting Up a Local Kubernetes Cluster

-If you do not have access to a Kubernetes cluster, you can set up a local cluster using Minikube or Docker Desktop.
+If you do not have access to a Kubernetes cluster, you can set up a local cluster using Minikube.

 ### Using Minikube